-Welcome to the Foundation Communication where we report all things Foundation!
-In our feature, you’ll find all of the latest news regarding AABC Foundation scholarships and grants, awardees, fundraising campaigns, and more.
+Welcome to the summer installment of the Foundation Communication, where we report all things Foundation!
+In our feature, you’ll find all of the latest news regarding AABC Foundation scholarships, grants, awardees, fundraising campaigns, and more.

 Congratulations to Tree of Life Family Birth Center who have been awarded an Accreditation Support Grant!
 The Tree of Life Family Birth Center is located in Jeffersonville, IN and will be opening later this year.
 Tree of Life will be the only birth center serving the “Kentuckiana” area, where they’ve been providing full-scope midwifery care for the last 20 years.
 When asked why they want to become CABC accredited, Elizabeth Quinkert, RN, CNM, and founder of the birth center said “we strive to become accredited in order to assure our community that we are providing the highest level of care, to be accountable for our practice, and to ensure that we are providing the best care possible to our clients.”
 Well said, Elizabeth!
 Interested in accrediting your birth center, or need some financial assistance to renew your accreditation?
 Visit the AABCFoundation.org website to see if you’re eligible and apply.